TheJacksonLaboratory/loinc2hpoAnnotation/README.md

 5. Go to the HPO:
 human-phenotype-ontology/src/ontology and then enter "$ make".
 This will make a new version of the hp.obo and the hp.owl files in that directory.

-6. Set the path to the new hp.obo and hp.owl files in the Loinc 2 Hpo biocuration app.
-We now need to restart the app.
+6. Set the path to the new hp.obo and hp.owl files in the loinc2hpo biocuration app .
+Click **"Configuration"** - **"Change hpo.owl"** to set the path to your hpo.owl file; use the button below to set the path to the hpo.obo file.
+(This step only needs to be done once unless you have pointed those file somewhere else)

 7. You should now be able to create a Loinc mapping with the new HPO term.